meshery/meshery/docs/pages/concepts/logical/models.md

 Meshery provides a relationship evaluation algorithm to ensure desired behavior enforcement.
 [Policies](policies) can be applied to components and relationships, defining rules and actions based on predefined conditions.

 {% include alert.html title="Model Schema" type="info" content="Model constructs are defined using a schema language called Cue.
 Cue is a powerful and expressive language that is well-suited for defining cloud-native constructs." %}

+### Designs

+[Designs]({{site.baseurl}}/concepts/logical/designs) are deployable units in Meshery that describe the desired infrastructure.
+They consist of components and patterns, allowing users to define and configure the behavior of their cloud-native applications.
+A design is a collection of components and patterns that represent a desired state of infrastructure.
+Designs are used to deploy and manage cloud-native systems.

+### Patterns

+[Patterns](patterns) are reusable configuration that can be applied to components or designs.
+They define best practices for configuring and operating cloud-native application functionality.
+Patterns can be applied to components or designs, and they are read-only.

+{% include alert.html title="Metadata" type="info" content="Metadata provide additional details about a component in Meshery.
+They offer specific functionality or characteristics associated with a component, enhancing its capabilities.
+Metadata can be attached to components to customize their behavior." %}

 ## Conclusion